iivchenko/proto-asteroids-sandbox/games/godot-csharp/README.md

 * UI system not exaclty intuitive and sometimes frustrating
 * String literals everywhere: load resource, create scene instance, get a node in script
 * Particle system is not reach enough for my needs
+* Exported version of a game works different from one runs in the editor

 TODO:
 - [X] Main Menu